-This Vegan Rasta Pasta recipe is just the best!
-You may be asking, "what is rasta pasta?"
-It's a delicious pasta dish with a creamy jerk-spiced Caribbean-inspired sauce.
+This Vegan Rasta Pasta recipe is unbelievably delicious!
+It's a delicious creamy pasta dish with a jerk-spiced Caribbean-inspired sauce.
 Rasta Pasta is easily made vegan as most of the ingredients are naturally vegan anyway.
 Non vegan versions will often add chicken to the pasta, however I've used vegan chicken here instead, as well as given you some yummy alternative ideas.

-I love these flavours so much, I lived in South London for years which has a huge Caribbean community, so at festival time, these flavours would be pumping out, along with the music.
-Vanessa who originally wrote this recipe's Mum is also from the Caribbean, so she grew up with all these delicious spicy flavours too.
+I love the spicy heat of Caribbean food so much.
+In fact, I lived in South London for years which has a huge Caribbean community, so at festival time, all the amazing flavours would be pumping out from the jerk BBQ's, along with the music.

 If you love Jamaican and Caribbean food as much as I do, you need to check out this Jamaican Jerk Jackfruit with Rice and Peas recipe, as well as this Jamaican roti wrap and of course, Ackee and Tofuish.
 All delicious Carribean inspired foods, made vegan!